kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

    ```

 2. Make the following changes to the resource.
-   * Remove the existing `kubernetesSecretSource` or `directorySecretSource` field, which is required for the Vault secret storage to be used.
+   * Remove the existing `kubernetesSecretSource` or `directorySecretSource` field, which direct the gateway to use other secret stores than Vault.
    * Add the `vaultSecretSource` section to enable secrets to be read from and written to Vault.
-   * Add the `refreshRate` field, which is used for watching Vault secrets and the local filesystem for changes.
+   * Add the `refreshRate` field, which is used for watching Vault secrets and the local filesystem of where Gloo Edge is run for changes.
    {{< highlight yaml "hl_lines=16-25" >}}
    apiVersion: gloo.solo.io/v1
    kind: Settings